simpeg/tle-finitevolume/README.md

 **Made With MyST**

-This paper and noteboks are made with [MyST Mardown](https://myst.tools).
+This paper and notebooks are made with [MyST Markdown](https://myst.tools).
 Which creates scientific documents, and can publish to the web (see [on Curvenote](https://next.curve.space/examples/pixels)).

 [![](/images/screenshot.png)](https://next.curve.space/examples/pixels)